AUTHOR: BEC OF 'FOR EVERY HEN'

 Head on down to your local op shop and find yourself some pretty tea cups!
 Fill each of these little beauties with succulents and soil; then finish off your favour by attaching a name tag to the handle.
 Living favours with a unique twist – everyone will love them!

 After more Kitchen Tea favour inspiration?
-Check out the following two articles:
+Check out the following articles:

-If you loved the Kitchen Tea ideas mentioned above, you may also enjoy the following article!
-Blasting any confusion you may have had, here you will learn exactly what the differences are between a Kitchen Tea, Bridal Shower and Hen's Party (plus fun ways to combine two celebrations if your bride-to-be is after a little bit of everything!).
-Click here to learn more now.
+If you loved the Kitchen Tea ideas mentioned above, you may also enjoy the following articles!
+Blasting any confusion you may have had, the first will show you exactly what the differences are between a Kitchen Tea, Bridal Shower and Hen's Party (plus fun ways to combine two celebrations if your bride-to-be is after a little bit of everything!).
+The second gives you SO many wonderful Kitchen Tea activity ideas, the perfect way to keep your lovely guests entertained!

 FINAL THOUGHTS ON PLANNING A KITCHEN TEA